svkucheryavski/mdatools-js/README.md

 * `df(F, d1, d2)`
 * `pf(F, d1, d2)`

+### Hypothesis testing

+#### Student t-test for means

+The tests compute the observed effect, standard error, t- and p-values as well as confidence interval and return everything as JSON.
+The two-sample t-test assumes that population variances are equal.
+Confidence intervals always computed around the observed effect and for both tails.

+* `tTest1(x, mu = 0, alpha = 0.05, tail = "both")` - one sample t-test
+* `tTest2(x, y, alpha = 0.05, tail = "both")` - two sample t-test

 ### Additional functions (helpers)

 * `integrate(f, a, b)` — numeric integration of function `f` with limits `(a, b)`.